JiraTickets.com!

 PICKING UP WHERE I LEFT OFF IN MY iOS NOTES APP—I was taking the train home when a Bach song came on shuffle.
-My fingers reached for my AirPod stems but I decided to let it continue before double-pressing.
-I very rarely listen to classical music but it was there in my library, so I must've added it to my library, and I only add things to my library for a reason.
+My fingers reached for the AirPod stems but I decided to let the song continue before pressing to skip.
+I very rarely listen to classical music but it was there in my library, so I must've intentionally added it to my library, and I only add things to my library for a good reason.

-My head was flooding with ideas at the time.
-Not necessarily idea ideas, like schemes to get rich in 12 months, but pure, very welcomed thoughts that were much better than thinking about the future or worrying about money, relationships I need to keep alive, or the deep future.
-Things like observations, analogies, appreciations, sympathies.
+My head was flooding with ideas on the train.
+Not necessarily idea ideas, like schemes to get rich in 12 months, but pure, very welcomed thoughts that were much better than worrying about money, dying relationships that need attention, or the deep deep future.
+Instead, the thoughts were observations, analogies, appreciations, sympathies.
 I thought about how despite how they looked, everyone else's mind must not be so dull either.
 Theirs must be flooding just like mine.
 And I'm sure they thought I looked dull too, so I manually relaxed my face to lose any furrowed brow that may or may not be present until I forgot about it.

 I exited the train at Belmont to transfer but opted to walk the longer 30 minute route home because it was pleasant outside and the next train wouldn't arrive for some time.